mikenavarrete/readme-generator/Develop/readMe.md

     - [Questions](#questions)

 ## Description
-        test 2
+        this is a test to use the application
 ## Installation
-        test 2
+        use `npm i` to install all dependencies
 ## Usage
-        test 2
+        use the application to make a ReadMe
 ## License
-        MIT
+        GPL
 ## Contributing
-        test 2
+        they can contribute as much as possible
 ## Tests
-        test 2
+        there are many ways to test
 ## Questions
-        if you have additonal questions, email me at  test 2.
-View more of my work on Github at https://github.com/test 2
+        if you have additonal questions, email me at  mikenavarrete email.
+View more of my work on Github at https://github.com/mikenavarrete